agilebits/t-i18n/README.md

 ## Pluralization and advanced ICU syntax

 To get locale-aware pluralization, you should [precompile your translations](https://messageformat.github.io/build/) using an ICU-compliant tool.
-Then pass the compiled messages to `T.setup` instead of strings.
+Then pass the compiled messages to `T.set` instead of strings.

 ```js
 // Pluralization with ICU syntax